loicguichaoua/loicguichaoua.github.io/about.md

 permalink: /about/
 ---

-I'm a 28 years-old tech-savvy financial analyst, music enthusiast and am fascinated by China.
+I'm 28, French 🇫🇷, and I've been working remotely since 2016. 👨‍💻🏝

-I created this blog to write about my side-projects.

-My goal is one article per month in 2019, starting in April!
+I created this blog to write about my side-projects & share thoughts on a number of topics.
+My goal is to publish one article per month in 2019, starting in April!